uikit/uikit-site/docs/pages/switcher.md

 ## Usage

 The Switcher component consists of a number of toggles and their related content items.
-Add the `uk-switcher` attribute to a list element which contains the toggles.
+Add the `uk-switcher` attribute to a list element that contains the toggles.
 Add the `.uk-switcher` class to the element containing the content items.

 By default, the element with the `.uk-switcher` class has to succeed the toggle directly in order for the switcher to function.
 If you need it to be nested in another element, for example when using a grid, add the `connect: SELECTOR` option to the `uk-switcher` attribute and select the element containing the items for switching.